+"Oh Kathryn…" He felt tears come to his eyes as he looked at her.
+Even like this, she was beautiful.
 He sat back and watched her, taking in the sight before him and let his mind drift back, back to when life had been normal, as normal as it could be in the Delta Quadrant.

-They had finally moved towards a relationship together and neither of them had ever been happier.
+They'd finally moved towards a relationship together and neither of them had ever been happier.
 They had both decided to take things slowly and just savour what was happening between them.
 They hadn't slept together yet and had planned some time off on the holodeck, a 'weekend away' from the ship.
 Both of them wanted their first time to be special, something which would carry them into their autumn years with the memory of it.
 They never got that chance.

 It had been a routine stop at an average planet.
 Nothing had warned of what was to come.
 Kathryn had simply gone down for shore leave and had been there one minute and gone the next.
-It had taken almost three weeks of bribing for information and exhaustive searching before they discovered what had happened to their Captain.
+It had taken almost three weeks of bribing for information and exhaustive searching before they discovered what had happened to their captain.

 Kathryn Janeway had been taken by slave traders and sold to work in the mines of a brutal race.
-The crew had been covertly told that their Captain had not been the first and would no doubt be the last to be taken in this manner.
-It had taken Voyager another two weeks to locate the mines and a further two days to rescue their Captain.
+The crew had been covertly told that their captain had not been the first and would no doubt not be the last to be taken in this manner.
+It had taken Voyager another two weeks to locate the mines and a further two days to rescue their captain.
 What they 'rescued' was a shell of what had been.
 The fact that Kathryn had survived as long as she had was a testament to her own strong will and Chakotay knew when he first saw her that it was her spirit which had gotten her through and nothing else.

 When they beamed her back to the ship and finally managed to escape the planet's fighters, an even greater battle awaited them in sickbay.

 Chakotay remembered looking down at her as she lay on the biobed.
-There had not been a part of her skin unmarked and whip marks had marred her back.
+There'd not been a part of her skin unmarked and whip marks had marred her back.
 Cuts and bruises covered her small frame and she was skin and bone.
 Her hands and feet were the worst, cut and bloody, her toe and fingernails almost torn out.
 Her eyes had been swollen from the constant dust and grit in the mines and bruises littered her face and neck.
 He remembered her hair, dull and matted with dried grasses and other unknown dirt.
 Her skin had been filthy and Chakotay had held himself back from gagging at the stench that filled the air around them.
-He had stood back then as the Doctor fought against time to treat the injuries they could see and the more serious ones which were hidden from view.
-He had watched the battle to save her and the fight to control the seizures which gripped her.
+He'd stood back then as the Doctor fought against time to treat the injuries they could see and the more serious ones which were hidden from view.
+He'd watched the battle to save her and the fight to control the seizures which gripped her.

-Chakotay had suddenly been aware of the Doctor standing beside him and one look at the EMH's face told him there was bad news to come.
+Chakotay had suddenly been aware of the Doctor standing beside him and one look at the EMH's face had told him there was bad news to come.
 He knew the Doctor had taken blood and tissue samples and was awaiting the results.
 His eyes had asked the questions for him and the scene played itself out in his mind again now.

 "Commander, can you come into my office please?"
-The Medic moved off and Chakotay followed.
+The medic moved off and Chakotay followed.

 "What have you found?"
 His worry was clearly evident in his voice.

 "Her injuries were easy enough to treat, although if much more time had passed….
 Mostly broken bones, cuts and bruises, some of which were quite deep and a lot of the cuts were badly infected.
 There was some internal bleeding and bruising but that's healing now.
-Most of these injuries I believe, were the result of beatings, meant to injure and not kill."
+Most of these injuries, I believe, were the result of beatings, meant to injure but not kill."
 Chakotay knew about that from the Cardassians and he barely held his anger in check.

 "You know I performed a full blood screening to determine what was causing the fitting?"
 Chakotay just nodded, not trusting himself to speak and the Doctor continued.
 "There is a drug in her system which I can't identify but I know of similar ones.
 This drug was probably injected in a crude manner.
 I found puncture wounds on her arms…"

 Chakotay broke in now.
 "How harmful is it?
 Can't you just flush it out?"

 The Doctor held his hand up.
 "Please, let me explain.
 This drug is slow acting, time released if you like.
 It was probably given to all the prisoners.
 Commander…"

 Chakotay knew he was trying to ease his words.
 "Doctor, just spit it out."

-“Wait, let me get this straight.
-She's addicted to it but surely you can just…” The Medic stood.
+"You're saying she's addicted to this drug?"
+The Doctor nodded.
+"Wait, let me get this straight.
+She's addicted to it but surely you can just…"